Mesisos/HardbackServer/README.md

 * [ ] Does the game end if < 2 people remain after players leave?
 	_If there is only one human left, the game should still send it to the last player - and then the client can ask if they want to continue the game, and if they do, can just continue it as a solo game until it's finished, and then send the result to the server..._
 * [ ] Request game
-	* Does request game search with specific config?
+	* [ ] Does request game search with specific config? _Probably with a limited set._
-	* Which config should it use for the lobby if no game exists?
+	* [ ] Which config should it use for the lobby if no game exists? _It should probably just return a game/games instead of joining / creating automatically._

 ## Account
 * [ ] Create account